 We utilize stock-based compensation to compensate members of management and retain talented personnel.
-Our stock-based compensation increased in 2023 due to a higher number of awards in 2023.
-We anticipate stock-based compensation to continue to be utilized in 2024 and beyond to attract and retain talented personnel and compensate our board members and consultants.
+Our stock-based compensation decreased in 2024 due to a lower number of awards in 2024.
+We anticipate stock-based compensation to continue to be utilized in 2025 and beyond to attract and retain talented personnel and compensate our board members and consultants.